How High Do Planes Fly?

 Less air resistance

-How high planes fly is mainly due to the higher an airplane flies the less dense the air becomes (ie. thin air).
-The thin air creates less air resistance (known as drag) on the airframe of the aircraft at a higher altitude so the faster it can fly.
+How high planes fly is mainly because the higher an airplane flies, the less dense the air becomes (i.e., thin air).
+The thin air creates less air resistance (known as drag) on the aircraft’s airframe at a higher altitude, allowing it to fly faster.

 Fuel efficiency

-At higher altitudes, due to the lower air density, the less fuel the engines need to propel the aircraft along at a certain speed.
+At higher altitudes, due to the lower air density, the engines need less fuel to propel the aircraft along at a certain speed.
 That is important to commercial airlines.

 Above the weather

-Flying at altitudes of up to 42,000 feet means that the airplanes are normally flying above the weather systems where the air is more stable so the flight will be more comfortable for passengers.
+Flying at altitudes of up to 42,000 feet means that airplanes normally fly above weather systems, where the air is more stable, making the flight more comfortable for passengers.

 How high do small planes fly?